Constitution

 b.
 A Special General Meeting (EGM) can only deal with and make a decision in the matters announced in the notice.

-1. The committee is the highest authority between the Annual General Meetings.
-The committee shall hold a meeting when the chairman of the committee or a majority of the committee members so requests.
-The committee must:
+1. The board is the highest authority between the Annual General Meetings.
+The borad shall hold a meeting when the chair of the board or a majority of the board members so requests.
+The board must:

 b.
 Appoint any sub-committees or persons who are to perform special tasks, and prepare guidelines for these.